 Many research institutions and data providers have their own TREs, but they cannot currently ’talk’ to other TREs.
 The ability for TREs to talk is known as federation.
 Even where researchers are allowed to use data held in two separate TREs, analysing them together would still require their combination within a single TRE.
 This is challenging and costly with large datasets like whole genome sequences and can delay new discoveries.

-New standards for federated TRE systems will be developed and shared.
 Learning from the project will unlock unprecedented possibilities for collaborations with clinical-genomic data across the UK Research and Innovation research councils, potentially leading to new discoveries with long-term public benefit.

 Principal investigator: Professor Serena Nik-Zainal, University of Cambridge

 Project partners: NIHR Cambridge Biomedical Research Centre (BRC), University of Cambridge, Lifebit, Cambridge University Health Partners, Eastern AHSN (Academic Health Science Network), and Genomics England

 Learn more about the project from Principal Investigator, Professor Serena Nik-Zainal, in the video below.